 It happens with all of us.
 You are driving to work or sitting in a restaurant with friends and there you hear a song you have never heard before.
 Often you don’t catch the lyrics and that frustrating feeling of “what song is this?” just doesn’t seem to let go, does it?

 Well, relax!
 You are living in the modern era, where your smartphone can listen in with you and identify your song.
-All you need is the better song recognition app that can search through millions of songs to find out which one is playing near you.
+All you need is a better song recognition app that can search through millions of songs to find out which one is playing near you.
 It’s much better than the old days of trying to Google the pieces of lyrics you remember.

-We’ve compiled a great list of music recognition services (for all platforms) that can help you discover the song you are listening, even if you don’t know the lyrics.
+We’ve compiled a great list of music recognition services (for all platforms) that can help you discover the song you are listening to, even if you don’t know the lyrics.
 Using the combination of two or more would give you an impeccable result.
 Make sure you are connected to the Internet while using these apps.

 15. Music Identification

 Not exactly pretty, but one of the fastest app you will find on the Internet.
-Music Identification is the perfect app for those who wants to identify music and nothing else.
+Music Identification is the perfect app for those who want to identify music and nothing else.
 It uses Gracenote’s database (containing 130 million songs) to find what’s playing around you.

 The app will display you the name of the song, and artist along with some basic information in a few seconds.
-There is also a widget to identify songs quickly, if needed.
+There is also a widget to identify songs quickly if needed.

 Platform: Android and iOS

 MusicID easily identifies music playing around you.
 There is the album art for your favorite artists, and you can add a note for yourself, so you can remember where and how you identified that amazing song.
 Once the app identifies what’s playing around you, it recommends you to see similar songs, movies, TV information and biographical data about the artist.